silarsis/serverless-game/README.md

 How do we do aggregates?
 I think it'll probably require aggregation objects, but let's chase that through and see as we build it.

-Interactions between entities should take one of three forms:

-* Command event thrown - entity A throws an event that should result in some change of state of the entity.
-* Information event thrown - entity A throws an event that other entities may observe, but probably don't act on.
-* Synchronous - entity A calls another lambda directly to trigger an action and get a response.

-Command and Information are perilously close, as an information event can trigger a command event easily.
-Synchronous vs. non-synchronous may or may not be important - the use case I'm thinking of is a "create, then place" sequence, where something needs to create an entity, get the uuid for the newly created entity, then place that entity somewhere.
-Alternately, we could send an event to create that carries extra information for the subsequent event - kind of an event-based webhook.

 ## Example Event Streams